GGCTeam/good-news-backend/README.md

 1. [Prerequisites & Idea, project and database structure and API endpoints.](https://medium.com/@kanzitelli/good-news-app-backend-in-golang-behind-traefik-reverse-proxy-with-https-available-2165b11467e4)
 2. [Project creation, go modules & GIN (beautiful framework) integration.](https://medium.com/@kanzitelli/good-news-app-backend-in-golang-project-creation-go-modules-gin-integration-237960136b4c)
 3. *[in progress]* Colly usage.
-4. *[in progress]* Traefik v2.0 configuration.
-5. *[in progress]* MongoDB setup using official Golang driver.
+4. *[in progress]* MongoDB setup using official Golang driver.
-6. *[in progress]* Running all together locally with Docker and Docker Compose.
+5. *[in progress]* Running all together locally with Docker and Docker Compose & Traefik v2.0 configuration.
-7. *[in progress]* Publishing to Digital Ocean, Let's Encrypt and DNS Challenge configuration.
+6. *[in progress]* Publishing to Digital Ocean, Let's Encrypt and DNS Challenge configuration.

 # Prerequisites
 In order to launch this project locally, you have to have [Golang](https://golang.org/) and [Docker](https://docs.docker.com/v17.12/install/) installed on your machine.